Texas Oilfield Accidents: Why San Antonio is a High Volume City for Oilfield Accidents

 The South Texas Energy & Economic Roundtable (STEER) offered a statement for the article, which in the context of the breadth of the tragedy felt woefully inadequate.
 STEER provided five action items to reduce or eliminate the occurrence of these fatal events, all-around increased education, emphasis on safety equipment, and future goals to eliminate the need for tank gauging activity.
 The desire for future technology or worker admonishment to wear protective eye-wear feels insufficient, as workers continue to be exposed to toxic and deadly fumes on job sites daily.

-In addition to this terrifying risk, other common dangers and causes of injuries on oilfields include:
+In addition to this terrifying risk, other common dangers and causes of injuries in the oilfields include:

 • High Powered Equipment & Heavy Machinery: Misuse, Malfunction, Product Defects, or Crashes